What we believe about teaching horses…

 The object of natural horsemanship training is to get the horse to do what we want it to do, when we want it to do it.
 We use respect, communication and trust rather than fear and intimidation to advance that goal for horse and rider and to accomplish it all safely!

 - We prefer to create a respectful relationship between ourselves and the horse rather than having a relationship where we always dominate and the horse always submits.

-- The horse knows all the things we want it to do, we don't teach it anything new.
-We only teach horses to do the things it already knows, at the time we want them to do it.
+- The horse knows all the things we want it to do, we don’t teach it anything new.
+We only teach horses to do the things it already knows, at the moment we want them to do it.

 - We believe horses have a highly developed sense of what is fair and what is not.

 - The horse should have the opportunity to have his say.

 - All of our relationships with people and horses are based on respect.
 Sometimes you have to give respect in order to get respect, other times you have to demand respect and settle for nothing less.

 - If you are being unsuccessful teaching your horse, the first thing to look at is whether the horse understands what you want, next examine whether you are providing leadership and whether there is an appropriate level of respect between you.